sparkflows/sparkflows-docs/docs/loadbalancer/aws-app-loadbalancer.rst

 AWS Application Load balancer
 ===========================

-It Explains about Creating Application Load balancer in AWS and Configuring VM running with Fire Insights.
+This document explains the steps for creating Application Load balancer in AWS and Configuring it for Fire Insights.

 Below are steps involved in Creating Application Load balancer in AWS.